goreleaser/goreleaser/www/docs/customization/upload.md

 Prerequisites:

 - An HTTP server accepting HTTP requests
-- A user + password with grants to upload an artifact using HTTP requests for basic authentication (only if the server requires it)
+- A user + password / client x509 certificate / API key with grants to upload an artifact

+!!! note
+    authentication is optional and may be provided if the server requires it
+    - user/pass is for Basic Authentication
+    - client x509 certificate is for mutual TLS authentication (aka "mTLS")

 ### Target